Internal Current Implementation Details

 - Borrowed DuckDB vectors and chunks are used only inside the callback frame that supplied them.

-- Arrow IPC payloads are owned byte buffers and are used for process/transport boundaries.
+- Quack wire payloads are owned byte buffers and are used for process/transport boundaries.

 - R closures are preserved while native metadata can call them.